 Originally built in the early 1900s as City Hall, the Spanish Revival style building now serves the community as the T.T.
 Wentworth, Jr. Florida State Museum.
 The museum houses a treasure trove of artifacts displaying West Florida's rich heritage.
 Named after local historian and collector, T.T.
-Wentworth, Jr., the museum will soon celebrate it's 55th anniversary.
+Wentworth, Jr., the museum recently celebrated it's 55th anniversary.
 The Wentworth Museum offers three floors of exhibit space with permanent exhibits on the first floor and changing exhibits on the second floor.
-The third floor has been renovated from the Children's Discovery Gallery into a large exhibit gallery for upcoming traveling exhibits.
+The third floor is a large gallery for traveling exhibits.
+The Wentworth Museum is part of the Historic Pensacola complex.
+Admission to the complex is $6.00/adults, $5.00/AAA, Senior 65+, Active Military and Dependents, and $3.00/Children 3-15.
+Tickets are good for one week.

 View Full Size Version